Skip to content

 - ./postgres15:/var/lib/postgresql/data

-I run the docker-compose up -d to check wether everythings work perfectly.
+I ran docker-compose up -d to check whether everything works perfectly.
 You might want to check and compare the configuration on pg_hba.conf and postgresql.conf first beforehand.
-I had issue where the new pg_hba.conf only listen to localhost only.
+I had an issue where the new pg_hba.conf only listened to localhost.

 Related Posts